-Participant responses to the statements ‘Fewer and fewer people know Spanish’ and ‘Fewer and fewer people know Catalan’ showed interesting differences.
+Participant responses to the statements ‘Fewer and fewer people know Spanish’ and ‘Fewer and fewer people know Catalan’ diverged notably.
 Analysis of the first statement revealed no statistically significant differences in responses with regard to political orientation.
-All participants, independent of political orientation, showed unfavorable responses to this statement (mean = 11.84), indicating general consensus regarding attitudes towards Spanish.
+All participants, independent of political orientation, showed unfavorable responses to this statement (mean = 11.84).
 However, when participants were presented with the statement “Fewer and fewer people know Catalan,” progressive participants (far-left, left, and center-left) expressed a greater agreement with it.
 Conversely, those participants who identified as more conservative (center, center-right, and right) showed a greater disagreement with this statement, as presented in Table 32.